Technology Guide – Spring 2025

 Multi-factor authentication (MFA) is required for all Middlebury accounts to protect them and our network from potential compromise.
 Learn more at go/mfa/, and see our initial setup guide at go/mfaguide/.

-See our Account Lifecycle Policy for details about access after you leave campus.
-See our accounts website for further details.
+See our Account Lifecycle Policy and our article on Life After Middlebury for details about access after you leave campus.
+See our Accounts and Passwords webpage for further details about your account.

 Connect to Wireless (go/wifi/)